 Cholangiocarcinoma, also known as bile duct cancer, is rarer than colorectal cancer.
 Bile is a digestive fluid that is created by the liver, stored in the gall bladder, then delivered to the upper small intestine via the bile ducts to help digest fats to be absorbed by the intestines.
 Cancer of the bile ducts, like colorectal cancer, can also spread within the liver.

 Hepatic Artery Infusion (HAI) is a treatment option for patients whose gastrointestinal cancer has spread to the liver.
-The Hepatic Arterial Infusion pump, placed just below the skin, slowly dispenses chemotherapy.
+The Hepatic Artery Infusion pump, placed just below the skin, slowly dispenses chemotherapy.
 A hollow catheter integrated with the pump carries the chemotherapy into an artery that provides blood to the tumors in the liver.

 Intera Oncology was founded with the mission to ensure Hepatic Artery Infusion therapy is available to hospitals and their patients.

 Hepatic Artery Infusion (HAI)

 For patients with unresectable colorectal liver metastases (CLM), treatment with HAI therapy has been shown to shrink tumors.
-In some cases the tumors shrink to the point that they can be surgically resected.
+In some cases, the tumors shrink to the point that they can be surgically resected.
 For those undergoing resection, treatment with HAI Therapy as an adjuvant (an addition) to surgery has been shown to reduce tumor recurrence.

-For over 25 years, the Intera 3000 Hepatic Artery Infusion Pump* has been used to deliver the chemotherapy directly to the liver tumors while minimizing side effects elsewhere.
+For over 25 years, the Intera 3000 Hepatic Artery Infusion Pump* has been used to deliver the chemotherapy directly to the tumors in the liver while minimizing side effects elsewhere.

 *Note: The Intera 3000 Hepatic Artery Infusion Pump was previously marketed as the Model 3000 Series Pump and Codman® 3000 Series Pump.